Andy Burnham decision ‘done and dusted’, insists minister amid Labour anger

 MPs have signed a letter saying that denying local members a real choice reinforces the idea that politics is a ‘remote stitch-up’.

-The decision to block Andy Burnham running in a parliamentary by-election is “done” and “dusted”, a Cabinet minister insisted after around 50 Labour MPs signed a letter objecting to the move.
+The decision to block Andy Burnham from standing in a parliamentary by-election is “done” and “dusted”, a Cabinet minister insisted after around 50 Labour MPs signed a letter objecting to the move.

-Housing Secretary Steve Reed rejected suggestions that denying the Greater Manchester mayor’s bid to stand in the upcoming Gorton and Denton contest stemmed from fears of Sir Keir Starmer facing a leadership challenge.
+Housing Secretary Steve Reed rejected suggestions that denying the Greater Manchester Mayor a run in the upcoming Gorton and Denton contest stemmed from fears of a challenge to Sir Keir Starmer’s leadership.

-The Prime Minister is facing a backlash within Labour ranks over the move, with dozens of MPs and peers understood to have signed a letter saying there is “no legitimate reason” for the decision.
+The Prime Minister is facing a backlash within Labour ranks over the decision, with dozens of MPs and several peers understood to have signed a letter saying there is “no legitimate reason” for preventing Mr Burnham’s candidacy.

-The letter, a copy of which has been seen by the Press Association, also warns denying local members real choice reinforces the idea that politics is a “remote stitch-up” by a “small group of people at the very top in London”.
+The letter, a copy of which has been seen by the Press Association, also warns that denying local members a choice reinforces the notion that politics is a “remote stitch-up” by a “small group of people at the very top in London”.

 Speaking to broadcasters on Tuesday, Mr Reed said MPs who had signed the letter are “entitled to their view”, but that it is “reasonable” for people in Manchester to have the mayor continue in his existing role until the end of his term.